snz20/carnelian/readme.txt

     Before running the script make sure the following packages are installed and out_dir exists: tools, limma, Glimma, edgeR, RColorBrewer, gplots, ggplot2, ggrepel

+    To replicate our classification performance analysis the code in performance_analysis.R can be used.
+Before running the script the following packages need to be installed: caret, pROC, ROCR, cvAUC, randomForest

 Contact
     Sumaiya Nazeen, nazeen@mit.edu